CIS-7000-sp25/asset-browser/README.md

 ### Backend Setup

 MySQL is local to your machine so you would have to set it up. (obviously there are ways of deploying, not sure how yet.)
-1. Install MySQL if you haven’t already.
+1. Install MySQL if you haven't already.
 2. Create a new database:
    ```sql
    CREATE DATABASE assets;